opencredit/badgeos/readme.txt

 * Added: Submission Manager Role selector – allow users to moderate submissions without granting them full access to BadgeOS administration.
 * Added: Submission Notification Admin Settings – Specify an unlimited number of email addresses in a comma-separated list for submission admin notifications.
 * Added: Submission Notifications to users who have made a submission.
-* Added: Several new submission notification types: new submission, new comment, and submission status change
+* Added: Several new submission notification types - new submission, new comment, and submission status change
 * Added: User Email Notification Setting - Users can opt-out of email notifications in the profile editor.
 * Updated: Submission status can now be altered on the front-end from approved to denied or back again.
 * Updated: Admin area for editing a submission now uses the same approve/deny buttons as the rest of the site.